gepetto503/react-boilerplate/README.md

 Dev Server: Webpack
 HMR: React Hot Loader

-should be able to just run npm install and serve locally on port 8080.
+should be able to just run npm install and then run npm run start to serve locally on port 8080.